Shape—Career Discovery App

 Branding

 Aside from working on the UX/UI of this design, another aspect I personally wanted to improve on was creating a strong brand.
-The mood boards went through many iterations and sketching out logo concepts was a lot of fun too.

 Key Screens